If history were taught in the form of stories, it would never be forgotten. Rudyard Kipling

 * "Difficult, harsh, and worthy of attention."
 Kirkus Reviews.

 I'm immensely grateful to Dr. Mateusz Swietlicki, (link to his lecture at the HREC - Holodomor Research & Education Consortium).
-As Assistant Professor at the University of Wrocław's Institute of English Studies and Director of the Center for Young People's Literature, Dr. Swietlicki validates my work when he refers to all four of my novels in his study of children's Ukrainian history alongside a wide swath of Canadian authors.
-I hope his textbook— Next-Generation Memory and Ukrainian Canadian Children's Historical Fiction: The Seeds of History—will encourage all of us storytellers to keep listening and to keep sharing our truths through the power of story.
+As Assistant Professor at the University of Wrocław's Institute of English Studies and Director of the Center for Young People's Literature, Dr. Swietlicki includes these novels in his study of children's Ukrainian history alongside a wide swath of Canadian authors.
+His textbook— Next-Generation Memory and Ukrainian Canadian Children's Historical Fiction: The Seeds of History—encourages storytellers to keep listening and to keep sharing through the power of story.

 Crow Stone's launch (13.01.23) featured a conversation with my oldest daughter, focusing on the dynamics & value of family history.
 Available on McNally Robinson's YouTube link.